mostafa-aly-sayed/mostafa-aly-sayed/README.md

-## 👋 Hi, I'm Mostafa Aly
+<h1 align="center">👋 Hi, I'm Mostafa Aly</h1>

 ---
-🎓 CS & AI Graduate | 💻 Passionate about AI, ML, and Data Science 🚀 Exploring Deep Learning, NLP, and Dark Web Monitoring
-📊 Skilled in Python, SQL, Tableau, and Power BI
----

-## 🌟 About Me
+## 🚀 About Me
-- 🔍 Interested in AI research, Data Visualization, and Machine Learning applications
+- 🎓 Graduate in Computer Science and Artificial Intelligence
+- 🤖 Passionate about Artificial Intelligence, Machine Learning, and Data Science
-- 💡 Always learning & building projects to explore new ideas
+- 💻 Always building and experimenting with real-world projects
-- 🌍 From Egypt 🇪🇬
+- 📊 Experienced with Python, SQL, Power BI, and modern AI frameworks
+- 🌱 Currently exploring Flutter, Dart, and full-stack development

 ---